markoheijnen/wp-no-taxonomy-base/readme.txt

 = 1.1 ( 2013-6-5 ) =
 * Fix not working redirect
 * Always show correct link to the terms
+* Fix notices (Thanks to Jaime Martinez)
+* Made plugin translatable (Thanks to Christian Föllmann)
+* No direct access to the file (Thanks to Christian Föllmann)
+* Add nonce to the settings page
+* Cleanup redirect logic to the new urls
+* Use the taxonomy labels instead of their names on the settings page
+* Cleanup the code even more

 = 1.0 ( 2012-8-29 ) =
 * First release by Luke Thomas and David DiGiovanni